walles/numbervaders/README.md

   completing times tables 1 and 2.
 Verify that this is as it should.
   Looks about right; 3*10 is on level 14, so after clearing level 14 new medals will start dropping in.
+* Add medals for 25%, 50%, 75% and 100% done for each way of counting